 OfferUp has shipping features, but not very clear about the rules and the way to protect both buyers and sellers.

 Our target users are ITP students.

 In the beginning, we thought about making the platform available for the whole community in the Tisch School of Arts.
 However, we realized that ITP students share some unique features.
-For example, all ITP classes are held on the same floor.
 Most students study and finish their projects on the floor and events such as seminars and pizza nights happen very often.
 More importantly, ITP students have some similar characteristics.
 So we focused on creating a helpful yard sale platform only for ITP students.

-Based on the interviews, we explored the needs of both buyers and sellers.
-Then we created the personas.
+Based on the interviews, we explored the needs of both buyers and sellers and created their personas.

 Challenges and solutions